jcanicosa1/quarter1-capstone/README.md

 - __This project template demonstrates__: linear regression analysis, chi-squared testing, t-test, ROC curve and AUC (Area Under the Curve) to visualize and test my model.

 This project examines the most influencial factors when selecting students for admission.
-This project explores the question: When using ChatGPT for college admissions assistance, do it exhibit demographic biases that illegitimately favor certain groups over others?
+This project explores the question: When using ChatGPT for college admissions assistance, does it exhibit demographic biases that illegitimately favor certain groups over others?
-The Null Hypotheis: Male Anglo names with a high GPA and income have a highest chance of admission.
+The Null Hypotheis: Male Anglo names with a high GPA and high income have a highest chance of admission.

 ## Running the project